 Annual boosters are the subject of much-heated debate.
 Many believe it is not necessary to vaccinate every year, and in fact, this can put the cat at risk of vaccine-associated sarcoma (VAS).

 They recommend an annual booster of the F3 vaccine at 12 months and then no more frequently than every three years for low-risk cats.
 The Australian Veterinary Association (AVA) updated their policy and guidelines on cats which states that…

 “The Australian Veterinary Association (AVA) believes that in most cases, core vaccines need not be administered any more frequently than triennially and that even less frequent vaccination may be considered appropriate if an individual animal’s circumstances warrant it.
 However, local factors may dictate more frequent vaccination scheduling.”

 If you are uncomfortable with the idea of tri-annual vaccinations, you can request your vet perform a titer test on your cat to see if he still has protective antibodies against the pathogens that vaccinations protect against.
-The cost of a titer test is similar to that of a vaccination.
+The cost of a titer test is similar to that of vaccination.

-It must be noted that there are some situations where an annual vaccination may be compulsory for example boarding catteries and cat shows usually require a cat be up to date with its vaccinations before admission.
 Your veterinarian is always the best person to speak to when it comes to the frequency and type of vaccinations your cat should have.